erikyuzwa/moongate.js/README.md

 ## TODO list and Roadmap

-- Remove DOM based renderer
+- remove DOM based renderer
-- Clean up CSS importing / exporting
+- clean up CSS importing / exporting
-- Debug `onkeydown is not a function` bug
+- debug `onkeydown is not a function` bug
-- Properly structure demo with the build
+- properly structure demo with the build
-- Introduce proper Models as Entities
+- introduce proper Models as Entities
-- Introduce the event-based mechanism
+- introduce the event-based mechanism
+- add tilemap sprite support?
 - TODO

 ## References and Inspiration